You asked, we answered.

 Q: What were your influences and inspirations for Bait, and was he based on anyone’s pets?

 Devon: When we were first making the show, one of the artists who helped us out really early on with the first iteration of our core cast members—who, at that point, were only called “Elf Girl, “Mage Boy,” and “Prince”—had drawn the “Prince” (which was Ezran) with this chameleon-looking thing on him.
 Around that same time, I’d got a gecko pet, and my gecko pet is named “Smunch.”
 He’s a crested gecko—they’re really easy to care for, I’d highly recommend them as pets—and he’s got this extremely vacant expression but is also very…grouchy?
 I don’t know.
 Then we happened to watch this video about frogs in the desert that make a really funny noise.
-So, it was, like, my gecko, plus this frog, but he can also…flash.
+So, it was, like, the chameleon, my gecko, plus this frog, but he can also…flash.
 Oh!
 And also some Grumpy Cat.
 There’s just a little bit of that completely unphasable, irritation energy to him.
 And that’s it!
 That’s Bait.
 We drew him on a white board, and he, like, barely changed from minute one.

 Justin: Side note: Bait, in all of the boards, is often times just a circle, which is hilarious.

 Q: This one is also from Twitter.
 Is there a theoretical limit to how many hot dads you can squeeze into the show?

 Justin: And the answer is no. There’s not.
 There’s no theoretical limit.
 We’ll just keep going.